mSvcBench/muBench/CustomFunctions/README.md

 ## ComputePI

 This *single-thread* internal function (included in the service-cell code) stresses the CPU by computing `D` decimal points of pi, where `D` is a random integer in `range_complexity` (e.g. 50,100).
-The return is a string whose length is a sample of an exp neg random variable with mean `mean_bandwidth` kBytes
+The return is a string whose length is a sample of an exp neg random variable with mean `mean_response_size` kBytes

 *Function name*: `compute_pi`